 The good thing about internal links lies in the versatility of their placement.
 However, each type works differently.
 It’s important to understand the differences as they play different roles in enhancing site crawlability, user interaction, and engagement with your site.
 The two main types of internal links are navigational and contextual links.
 Here’s an example:

 The blue arrows represent the navigational links while the green ones depict the ideal structure for contextual links.
 We have elaborated each type below:

-The primary purpose of navigational links is to help the user find the relevant pages and information on a website.
+The primary purpose of navigational links is to help the user find the relevant web pages and information on a web page.
 They improve SEO by ensuring a good user experience.
 This in turn helps to improve bounce rates and boost traffic to pages.
 These links interlink page URLs on your menu bar to help users seamlessly move from one page to another.
 They literally help to point users to what they’re looking for.
 Hence, the name navigational links.